tbaderts/spring-ai/mcp-server-lib/docs/QUICK_REFERENCE.md

 3. **Read sections** instead of full docs to save tokens
 4. **Use section search** for more precise results than document search
 5. **Fuzzy matching** works for section titles - don't need exact match
+6. **Semantic search** finds by meaning, not just keywords - great for "how do we..." questions
+7. **Check vector store** with `getVectorStoreInfo()` before using semantic search

+---

+## 🔍 Keyword vs Semantic Search

+### Use Keyword Search When:
+- Looking for specific terms: "PostgreSQL", "Kafka", "validation"
+- You know the exact terminology used in docs
+- Fast lookups needed

+### Use Semantic Search When:
+- Conceptual questions: "how do we handle errors?"
+- Don't know exact keywords
+- Looking for related concepts
+- Understanding patterns and approaches

+**Example:**
+- Keyword: `searchDomainDocs(query="PostgreSQL")` → finds "PostgreSQL" mentions
+- Semantic: `semanticSearchDocs(query="database technology")` → finds PostgreSQL, MySQL, etc.

 ---